bustoutsolutions/siesta/README.md

 ## The Solution

-Siesta ends this headache by providing an observable model of a RESTful resource’s state, which answers three basic questions:
+Siesta ends this headache by providing an observable model of a RESTful resource’s state.
+The model answers three basic questions:

 * What is the latest data for this resource, if any?
 * Did the latest request result in an error?
 * Is there a request in progress?

+…then provides notifications whenever the answers to these questions change.

 Siesta handles all the transitions and corner cases to deliver these answers wrapped up with a pretty bow on top, letting you focus on your UI.